-1 Week Day / Afternoon This Course will build an understanding of how your mind s 1,1 Week Evening Semester Credit Hours: 2 Financial Aid Credits: 1 This Course will build an understanding of how your mind works, control the way you think to achieve success and properly set achievable goals.
+Course Number / Name Course Length Description CD 100 Career Development 1 Week Day / Afternoon 1,1 Week Evening Semester Credit Hours: 2 Financial Aid Credits: 1 This Course will build an understanding of how your mind works, control the way you think to achieve success and properly set achievable goals.
 This course will teach and apply techniques for individuals to develop their potential by changing their habits, attitudes, beliefs, and expectations.
 Students will learn how to write and utilize affirmations and obtain a strong understanding and ability to apply the following core concepts: Scotomas, The Reticular Activating System (RAS), Self-talk, and comfort zones.
-Prerequisites: None Advanced Career 1 Development S 1 Week Day / Afternoon 1,1 Week Evening Semester Credit Hours: 2 Financial Aid Credits: 1 This course provides instruction in the art of getting a job.
+Prerequisites: None CD 200 Advanced Career Development 1 Week Day / Afternoon 1,1 Week Evening Semester Credit Hours: 2 Financial Aid Credits: 1 This course provides instruction in the art of getting a job.
 Students will be introduced to resume preparation, job search strategies, interview techniques, goal setting, and dress for success and career development techniques.
 The course is designed to provide the student with successful strategies and techniques for finding employment opportunities and successfully negotiating the resume, interview and negotiation of employment processes.
 The course will also provide the student opportunities to target outside job searches and interviews during the term of instruction.
 Prerequisites: CD 100